andrewharvey/aec2pgsql/README.md

 Requirements
 =======

-Debian Dependencies: `postgresql-client, libtext-csv-perl, wget`
+Debian Dependencies: `postgresql-client, libtext-csv-perl, wget, make`

 The scripts assume you have a PostgreSQL database up and running and set up your PG* environment variables such that a plain call to psql will give you access to